pratiksvaidya/MDiningMenu/README.md

 # Michigan Dining: Alexa Skill to Retrieve Menus

 ## About
 This is a skill for Amazon Alexa that allows you to ask for menus for the dining hall locations at the University of Michigan.
-The data is gathered by scraping the Michigan Dining website as it gets updated each day.
+The data is gathered by scraping the Michigan Dining website as it gets updated each day and stored in a Cloud Firestore database.

 ### Supported Actions